Mud On The Road Car Accident – Can I Claim Compensation?

 Sometimes a local medical needs to be arranged.
 It is nothing to worry about, we would arrange this for you at a clinic local to you and it wouldn’t cost you anything, but of course, we can discuss this during your free consultation.

 If you sustain an injury whilst at work due to having a mud on the road accident, then you can make a claim.
 Proving who is at fault may be quite tricky, but we can help you with this.

 Initially, checks will be made to make sure your employer isn’t at fault due to negligence, such as not ensuring the vehicle you were driving was fit for purpose.
-Understandably though, employers cannot be held responsible if they have followed protocol their end as there will always be risks associated with driving no matter how prepared or careful you are.
+Understandably though, employers cannot be held responsible if they have followed protocol on their end as there will always be risks associated with driving no matter how prepared or careful you are.

 Therefore, the next thing to consider is the cause of the mud on the road, for example, was a farmer at fault, or a building site owner, or maybe the local authority or Highways England.

 This is where our expertise in personal injury claims is needed.
-We have years of experience of dealing with such claims as this and so will be able to launch your claim getting you the compensation you deserve.
+We have years of experience in dealing with such claims as this and so will be able to launch your claim getting you the compensation you deserve.

 In short, yes.
 Whiplash is a common injury caused by car accidents.
-It is when the neck and head are forced backwards and then forwards with speed and force causing extreme stress to the cervical spine and so then causes the muscles in the neck to be torn and stretched.
+It is when the neck and head are forced backwards and then forwards with speed and force causing extreme stress to the cervical spine and so then causing the muscles in the neck to be torn and stretched.

 Symptoms of whiplash are: